maliahavlicek/what2do2day/readme.md

 1. GoogleAds - ad placement, offline conversions, automatic bidding
 1. GoogleMaps Sitepoint - get directions from current location
 1. GoogleMaps Geolocation - share location with other members, narrow results of events and places by proximity
+#### Switch to Relational Database
+1. mongo DB is not the correct data base, it was chosen because it has a free tier, but the aggregation to force joins is awkward and inefficient.
+As the dataset grows this will cripple the application's efficiency.

 ## Technologies Used